boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Primary value Axis

-This allows you to enable the `Primary Value Axis` gridlines for the Combination chart
+This allows you to enable the `Primary Value Axis` gridlines for the Combination chart.

 ![Primary value Axis](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/primary-grid.png)

 #### Secondary value Axis

-This allows you to enable the `Secondary Value Axis` gridlines for the Combination chart
+This allows you to enable the `Secondary Value Axis` gridlines for the Combination chart.

 ![Secondary value Axis](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/secondary-grid.png)